github/developer.github.com/content/guides/getting-started.md

 in order to not frighten users with potentially invasive actions.
 The `201` status code tells us that the call was successful, and the JSON returned contains the details of our new OAuth token.

+Again, if you enabled [two-factor authentication][2fa] enabled, the API will return the [previously described `401 Unauthorized` error code][2fa section] for the above request.
+You can get around that error by providing an OTP code in the [X-GitHub-OTP request header][2fa header], [as described above][2fa section].
+If you enabled 2FA with a mobile application, go ahead and get an OTP code from your one-time password application on your phone.
+If you enabled 2FA with text messages, you'll receive an SMS with your OTP code after making a request to this endpoint.

 Now, we can use the forty character `token` instead of a username and password in the rest of our examples.
 Let's grab our own user info again, using OAuth this time: